Single Sources of Truth

 No. 1 already works without any plugin when using our recommended way to do GraphQL

-No. 2 will happen automatically when running npm run dev after merging the plugin.
+No. 2 happens automatically when running npm run dev after merging the docs plugin. (see demo)

 For the best documentation experience, you’ll want to add some important metadata: